kishor-sutar/weather-API-app/README.md

 npm run dev

-The app should now be running in your browser at http://localhost:5173/.

 API Key
 To get the app to work, you'll need a free API key from the OpenWeatherMap website.